Monroe Car Accident Lawyers

-At Parker Alexander, we are proud to offer outstanding legal representation and dedicated services to each and every client that seeks our counsel.
+At Parker Alexander, our Monroe car accident lawyers are proud to offer outstanding legal representation and dedicated services to every client seeking our counsel.
 We have decades of experience in providing top-notch representation for our clients.

 A statute of limitations sets a time limit on how long after an accident the plaintiff may file a lawsuit against the responsible party.
 According to Louisiana Civil Code Article 3492, the injured party is only allowed to file a lawsuit up to 1 year following the incident.
 Failure to file a lawsuit in time will lead to the case usually being dismissed by the court.

 It's important to take note of the statute of limitations for your case because although you may feel confident that you won't need to file a lawsuit in order to receive compensation for your injuries, you never know whether or not the responsible party's insurance company will agree to pay you a fair amount for your injuries.
 Don't wait!
 Contact our firm today to discuss your situation.

 Is Louisiana a "Fault" State for Car Accidents?

 Louisiana is an at-fault state when it comes to car accident liability.
 This means that the injured driver can hold the negligent driver liable through a personal injury claim.
 The negligent party is responsible to pay for damages the injured driver is awarded, which is typically done through an insurance provider.